Smollky7/Smollky7/README.md

 <h1 align='center'>
- Hello welcome to my profile! 👋 My name is Jardel but they know me by Smollky 👨‍💻
+ Hello welcome to my profile! 👋 My name is Jardel but they know me by Smollky or Smollkyzinho 👨‍💻
 </h1>

 ---